keithscubemate/ajone239.github.io/_posts/2025-06-28-ai-and-washing-machines.md

 Making something for yourself.
 Making something for _humanity_.
 As I said in a [recent post]({% link _post/2025-06-03-ai-memes-dont-count.md %}), AI is good, but not great.
-Great media, pieces that make you cry or laugh take a long time and alot of work.
+Great media, pieces that make you cry (laughing or otherwise) take a long time and alot of work.
 I don't mean work in.
 I mean work in preparation.
 Social media may have obscured this fact, but movements of greatness, even brief, have thousands and thousands of hours backing them.